grisha765/opensd/README.md

 <br>

 ## Getting started
-Check out the Getting Started section in the [online documentation](https://opensd.codeberg.page) for steps on getting, building, installing.
+Check out the [Getting Started](https://opensd.codeberg.page) section in the online documentation for steps on getting, building and installing OpenSD.

 For Arch/AUR users, a current git build of OpenSD is also available in the [Arch User Repository](https://aur.archlinux.org/packages/opensd-git).